Bush School Institutes

 The ISTPP, a nonpartisan, interdisciplinary public policy research institute, focuses on the scholarly examination of complex public policy issues in the areas of the environment and natural resources, health, infrastructure and the built environment, and emerging technologies.

-In September 2009, the Texas A&M Board of Regents formally approved the creation of the Mosbacher Institute for Trade, Economics and Public Policy, named in honor of Robert A. Mosbacher, Sr., in recognition of his service and commitment to improving the nation's domestic and international economy.
-In addition to a successful career as an energy entrepreneur and leader, from 1988 to 1992, Mosbacher served as President George H.W.
-Bush's Secretary of Commerce and was instrumental in opening major markets around the world to American products.
-He also played a key role in negotiating the North American Free Trade Agreement.
+In September 2009, the Texas A&M Board of Regents formally approved the creation of the Mosbacher Institute, named in honor of Robert A. Mosbacher, Sr., in recognition of his service and commitment to improving the nation’s domestic and international economy.

 In March 2007, the Texas A&M Board of Regents formally approved the creation of the Scowcroft Institute of International Affairs, named in honor of Lt.
 Gen. Brent Scowcroft for his years of dedicated service in the fields of national security and world affairs.